Bayesian MI-LASSO for Variable Selection on Multiply-Imputed Data: Methods

-With the development of Bayesian Group-LASSO in recent years \cite{raman2009bayesian, carvalho2009handling, babacan2014bayesian, ji2008bayesian, 2018The, hernandez2013generalized}, it is appealing to extend the MI-LASSO to the Bayesian framework.
-Compared with the classic MI-LASSO model, the non-flat priors in Bayesian models functions similarly as the regularization term in model (\ref{eqn:14}), but Bayesian MI-LASSO has 3 advantages:
+With the development of Bayesian group LASSO in recent years \citep{Raman2009, Carvalho2009, Babacan2014, Ji2008, Alhamzawi2018, HernandezLobato2013}, it is appealing to extend the MI-LASSO into the Bayesian framework.
+In this section, we adapt several established Bayesian group LASSO approaches and propose four Bayesian MI-LASSO models.
+The corresponding variable selection strategy for these Bayesian MI-LASSO models is discussed in Section~\ref{sec:pvs}.

-\begin{enumerate} \item Bayesian methods can inherently incorporate subjective information into prior distributions.
-Better results can be obtained if some prior knowledge is known.